Personalized Workout & Meal PlansGet Started

-Muscles Worked: Lats, Rhomboids, Rear Delts, Teres Major/Minor, Biceps
+Muscles Worked in Cable Crossover Lat Pulldown: Lats, Rhomboids, Rear Delts, Teres Major/Minor, Biceps

-Single-arm cable rows is a great exercise because it is unilateral where you will work one side of your body at a time.
+The seated single arm cable row is one of the best cable back exercises because it is unilateral where you will work one side of your body at a time.
 Unilateral exercises like this can help to pinpoint muscle imbalances and then correct them.
 This movement will also engage your core and stabilizing muscles which can help prevent injuries in the future.

 Note: Try to keep your back straight throughout the movement, you can place your inactive hand on your hip for extra stability.

-Muscles Worked: Lats, Traps, Rhomboids, Rear Delts, Biceps
+Muscles Worked in Seated Cable Row: Lats, Traps, Rhomboids, Rear Delts, Biceps

-The cable back exercise involves numerous muscles as it requires you to slightly rotate at the waist.
+This cable back exercise involves numerous muscles as it requires you to slightly rotate at the waist.
 Because this is a unilateral exercise you will have to engage your core throughout the movement.
-Besides being a great back exercise, this movement also works your hips, glutes and other lower body muscles.
+Besides being a great back exercise, this movement also works your hips, glutes, and other lower body muscles.

 Note: Make sure the rotation is in your waist not hips.
 You can place your inactive hand on your other hip for added stability.

-Muscles Worked: Lats, Teres Major/minor, Rhomboids, Rear Delts, Pec Major, Biceps, Obliques
+Muscles Worked in Cable Twisting Standing Row: Lats, Teres Major/minor, Rhomboids, Rear Delts, Pec Major, Biceps, Obliques

-This is a great exercise to strengthen the posterior chain which can translate to better deadlift performance.
+This is a great exercise to strengthen the posterior chain, which can translate to better deadlift performance.
+It's also a good exercise for lower back workouts, as it strengthens the muscles that play a role in lower back pain.
 The muscles targeted in cable pull throughs are mainly responsible for propelling you forward so it’s important that they function flawlessly.

 Note: Don’t overextend your lower back at the top of the movement, pull the rope using your lower back, glutes and hamstrings; not your arms.

-Muscles Worked: Erector Spinae, Gluteus Maximus, Hamstrings, Soleus
+Muscles Worked in Cable Pull Throughs: Erector Spinae, Gluteus Maximus, Hamstrings, Soleus

 Note: Don't use your biceps to pull back and try to limit any rocking motion.

-Muscles Worked: Lats, Rhomboids, Traps, Teres Major/Minor, Rear Delts, Biceps
+Muscles Worked in the Cable Close Grip Row: Lats, Rhomboids, Traps, Teres Major/Minor, Rear Delts, Biceps

 Wide grip rows can make your back thicker because the majority of the work is done by the muscles in the upper back.
 These upper back muscle will grow thicker rather than wider.
 The key here is to not put too much stress on the shoulders, instead focus on using your back muscles to pull the weight towards you.